-This simple felt pencil case is a way of celebrating the recent release of Sew Together Grow Together by Cooperative Press...a book of 20 hand-sewing projects you can make together with your kids...this particular project is something new...so it's not in the book...but it does throw light on the whole aim of the book which is to give parents, especially those who aren't sewers, creative but really easy projects to sew with their kids.
+This simple felt pencil case is a way of celebrating the publication of my book Sew Together Grow Together which features 20 hand-sewing projects you can make together with your kids...this particular project is something new...so it's not in the book...but it does throw light on the whole aim of the book which is to give parents, especially those who aren't sewers, creative but really easy projects to sew with their kids.

 When I was at school I loved my pencil cases...and I remember kids would cover them with all sorts of pictures and doodles.
 This felt pencil case gives plenty of scope for creativity and uses a really simple way to sew in a zipper...and let's face it... a pencil case without a zipper is like...well I don't know what really...but it's certainly lacking something vital to its true nature.
-Anyway, I hope you and your kids enjoy making this pencil case...and if you want to try your hands at more projects, you can check out Sew Together Grow Together HERE.
+Anyway, I hope you and your kids enjoy making this pencil case...and if you want, you can preview Sew Together Grow Together HERE

 What you'll needTwo 12" X 12" squares of felt in different colours